naturalis/swagger-ui/README.md

-**This is a fork from https://github.com/swagger-api/swagger-ui in order to customise the look of the generated API reference documentation for the endpoints and models of the Naturalis Biodiversity API (NBA)**
+**This is a fork from https://github.com/swagger-api/swagger-ui in order to customise the look of the generated API reference documentation for the endpoints and models of the Naturalis Biodiversity API (NBA).**

 # Swagger UI